OrbitNTNU/electronics-cocotb/README.md

 This repository contains a testbench framework built using Python and cocotb (Coroutine based Cosimulation TestBench).
 The testbench is encapsulated within a Docker container for easy deployment and reproducibility.

+The repository contains some modules borrowed from [this repository](https://github.com/patricab/sap-1/)

 ## Requirements
 - Docker: To run the testbench within the container.
 - Docker Compose